cliffhall/slim-tweego/README.md

 ```

 ## Project structure and build process
-You might want to fiddle with the source code of this game, contribute to it, or use its skeleton as a basis for your own project.
-So, it's worth describing how things work and where things go here.

 The structure and build process were inspired by and based upon [tweego-setup](https://github.com/ChapelR/tweego-setup) by Chapel.

 That said, a *lot* of changes have been made.
+* It is Mac and Linux friendly.
 * It does not have batch files for windows (the above project can help with that).
+Essentially the batch files were just helpers for running npm scripts, which if you're doing things in a modern IDE like Webstorm, you can launch automatically with a click anyway
 * Folders have been moved around, renamed, or removed altogether in the interest of streamlining and clarity.
 * Configuration of gulp (previously ```config.json```) has been moved inside ```gulpfile.js```.
 Since it wasn't being used for anything else, there was no need to arbitrarily separate the two.
 * Support is added to start gulp and tweego in watch mode, so you can just edit your ```.css```, ```.js```, and ```.twee``` files at will and it will automagically recompile everytime you save.